Plean Castle

 Plean Tower, also known as Cock-a-bendy Castle, Mengie Castle, Menzies Castle and Plane Castle, is located around 1 mi from Plean, in Stirling, central Scotland.
 It comprises a small oblong tower house probably dating from the 15th century, and an adjoining 16th-century manor house.

 History

 Robert Bruce granted the barony of Plean, or Plane, to John d’Erth soon after 1314.
 The castle was probably built by Lord Somerville, who acquired the lands of Plean in 1449, through marriage.

 An adjoining "manor house" was built in about 1528.
-In 1643 James Somervell, 8th Lord of Plane, sold the barony and lands to meet debts.
+In 1643 James Somervell of Plane sold the barony and lands to meet debts.
 It passed to the Nicholsons and the Elphinstones, but both the tower and the manor fell into disrepair.
 During the 1745 rebellion the Jacobite troops used the property.